 My parents were workaholics, although there was no benefit to being a workaholic in a communist country.
 My mom was a seamstress and my dad was a car mechanic.
 They taught me the value of hard work, even if there isn’t an obvious benefit.

 I found myself at Stanford during the very crest of the dotcom wave and ended up making a career in the tech industry.

 I have always been in product management and product marketing at B2B software companies: a couple of startups, a few larger companies like VMware or Google.
-The three people who stand out as great mentors are Kamal Shah, who was my boss at Siebel Systems (now he is the CEO of Stackrox - a Sequoia portfolio company), and Raghu Raghuram who was my boss and mentor at VMware for eight years, and Diane Greene who doesn't need an intro.
+The three people who stand out as great mentors are Kamal Shah, who was my boss at Siebel Systems (now he is the CEO of Stackrox - a Sequoia portfolio company), Raghu Raghuram, who was my boss and mentor at VMware for eight years, and Diane Greene, who doesn't need an intro.

 Every company is now a software company, and B2B software is changing radically throughout the value chain – from how software is built, to how it is delivered to customers, and how it is serviced and supported.
 Engineering teams are using new tools and processes to code; open source has become the de facto standard for how software is built.
 All of these disruptions create interesting investment opportunities.

 I tend to build lasting relationships, which means that I value loyalty.
 I tend to be personally very loyal and I behave in ways that seem to evoke loyalty in other people.
 I have multiple friends I’ve known since first grade or before.
 Now we may live on different continents, but we find ways to keep in touch.
 I do take a keen interest in developing people.

 Product people often tend to think that it's all about the product.
 Having an awesome product is absolutely necessary but not a sufficient condition for company success.
 Many product teams at B2B companies know how to build a product, but they often flail when it comes to putting that product in the hands of customers.